In clinical trials, overall treatment success required at least a 2-grade improvement from baseline by both investigator and subject assessments.

 - The incidence of antibodies among products in this class varies depending on the sensitivity and specificity of the assay.
 Comparisons of the incidence of antibodies across products in this class may be misleading.

-- There was no evidence of neutralizing antibodies in 1,554 clinical study patients who received up to 9 treatment cycles of Dysport for the treatment of moderate to severe glabellar lines.
+- There was no evidence of neutralizing antibodies in 1,554 clinical study subjects who received up to 9 treatment cycles of Dysport for the treatment of moderate to severe glabellar lines.

-- Two subjects (0.13%) tested positive for binding antibodies at baseline, and 3 additional patients tested positive for binding antibodies after receiving Dysport treatment.
-None of the patients tested positive for neutralizing antibodies.
+- Two subjects (0.13%) tested positive for binding antibodies at baseline, and 3 additional subjects tested positive for binding antibodies after receiving Dysport treatment.
+None of the subjects tested positive for neutralizing antibodies.

 Dysport is an acetylcholine release inhibitor and a neuromuscular blocking agent indicated for the temporary improvement in the appearance of moderate to severe glabellar lines associated with procerus and corrugator muscle activity in adult patients less than 65 years of age.